dojo/docs/dojo/place.rst

 .. contents::
    :depth: 3

+To see this utility in context, read the `DOM Quick Start <quickstart/dom>`_ first.

 ``dojo.place()`` is a useful DOM node placement utility function.
-It comes in very handy when you need to create and place nodes as siblings or children of other nodes or replace other nodes.
-It is very useful when working with existing nodes too, because it encapsulates all necessary boilerplate code required to place a node correctly.
+It can be used to place existing nodes somewhere in an HTML document as well as create new nodes and immediately position them in the document.
+It encapsulates all necessary boilerplate code required to place a node correctly, and take special cross-browser consideration when creating and placing the nodes.

-To see this utility in context, read the `DOM Quick Start <quickstart/dom>`_ first.

 ========
 Overview